pe-wu/really-legacy-webcomponents/README.md

 Especially, it will work when wrapped with Apache Cordova at Android 5.0 Emulator (Chrome 37).
 Yay! 🎉

 ## Motivation
-Don’t even get me started on build times, when the only environment, where you can reproduce your bugs is the Android Emulator...
+Don’t even get me started on build times, when the only environment, where you can reproduce your bugs is the Android Emulator... and, of course, compatibility!

 ## Installation
 `npm run install` to get all required node packages